 Please note that in order to keep the JSON concise,

-I've omitted the JSON-LD @context
+I've omitted the JSON-LD @context and used standard naming.

 I had a conversation with a coworker about using JSON-LD and Hydra to add hypermedia to an existing RESTful service.
 I will walk you through our conversion.